solid/authentication-panel/proposals/HttpSignature.md

 Link: </comments/.acl>; rel=acl
 ```

-The `Link` header with a `rel` value of `acl` works as described in [Web Access Control Spec](https://github.com/solid/web-access-control-spec/), and allows clients connecting to a resource, to know what credentials they need to gain access to the resource.
-Without such a `Link` the client would only be able to guess what key to send.
-This leads to the following dilemna: either the client looses privacy by randomly having to present its credentials, allowing the server to correlate those identies, or the client has to resign itself to not accessing resources it is actually entitled to.
+The `Link` header with a `rel` value of `acl` works as described in the [Web Access Control Spec](https://github.com/solid/web-access-control-spec/).
+It is what allows clients making a request on a resource to find out what credentials they need to gain the access they were denied.
+Without such a `Link` the client would only be able to guess what key to send,
+leading to the following dilemma: either the client loses privacy by randomly having to present its credentials, allowing the server to correlate those identities, or the client has to resign itself to not accessing resources it is actually entitled to.
 Presenting the access rules avoids clients having to choose between such unappealing extremes.
+We illustrate a client discovering this information in request 2 and answer 2a.

 Note: With [HTTP/2 server Push](https://tools.ietf.org/html/rfc7540#section-8.2), the server could immediately push the content of the linked-to Access Control document to the client, assuming reasonably that the client would have connected with the key had it known the rules.
 It may also be possible to send the relevant ACL rules directly in the body of the response (see discussion on [issue 167](https://github.com/solid/authentication-panel/issues/167)).

 The Access Control rule could be as simple as stating that access will be granted only to requests authenticate using one of a set of keys.
 More complicated use cases are possible, as described in the [Use Cases and Requirements Document](https://solid.github.io/authorization-panel/authorization-ucr/).

+#### 2. Authentication extension

 If the client can find a key that satisfies the Access Control Rules, then it can use the corresponding private key to sign the headers in (3) as specified by [Signing HTTP Messages](https://w3c-ccg.github.io/did-method-key/) and pass a link to the key in the `keyid` field as a URL.

 Assume that Alice's client, after parsing the Access Control Rules found that `https://alice.name/keys/alice#` satisfies the stated requirements.
 If Alice allows the client to use that key, the app can create a signing string for the `@request-target` pseudo-header and `authorization` header.
-The `authorization` header is mandatory (is it really?) to avoid a man in the middle attack that could change the `Authorization` header to point to a different signature.
+The `authorization` header is mandatory to avoid a man in the middle attack (is it really?) that could change the `Authorization` header to point to a different signature.

 First Alice's client builds a pre-signed request, containing an `Authorization` header as shown here: